swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 **Publishing Changes (Automated)**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
+**Note**
++ Earlier, user is responsible to manually publish changes to master branch by clicking on Publish button in ADF UI which is not automated.
++ We now have a build process that uses a DevOps build pipeline.
++ The build pipeline uses the ADFUtilities NPM package, which will validate all the resources and generate the ARM templates.
+These templates can be single and linked.

+**Steps**

++ Add a [package.json](https://github.com/swmannepalli/Azure-Data-Factory-CI-CD/blob/26e36eed3a0bdd61134eb572d60363277cec70e4/Files/AzureDevOps/package.json) (Right click to open in new window) in a build folder in the same repository of your Data Factory resources.
+This file has Node and the npm packages that will be installed in later steps.
-+ To acheive automatic publishing of chnages to dev environment, we need to create a build pipeline using YAML that will package the artifacts for continuous integration whenever the code changes in master branch.
++ Create a build pipeline using YAML that will package the artifacts for continuous integration whenever the code changes in master branch.

-Login to https://dev.azure.com to open Azure DevOps.
++ Login to https://dev.azure.com to open Azure DevOps.
 Navigate to the project where you have hosted the source code repository of Azure Data Factory V2 objects.
 To create a new pipeline under a project, Select Pipelines -> Create Pipeline.

 <img width="1467" alt="image" src="https://user-images.githubusercontent.com/84516667/198354721-ad29aedd-9f7e-4a9c-a608-8a1a1da9e52d.png">